hellotunmbi/hellotunmbi.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: First page on my GitHub Page
+title: First personal page on my GitHub Page
 ---

+Here's my first jekyll page.
+I hope to make it better with time.

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).